-I specialize in treating individuals who are experiencing mood concerns, such as depression, mood swings, and irritability, and/or have experienced trauma and major life stress.
+I specialize in treating individuals who are experiencing mood concerns, such as depression, mood swings, and irritability, have trouble controlling anger and emotions, and/or have experienced trauma and major life stress.
 I am passionate about working with individuals who have difficulties controlling their emotions and behaviors that may have led to problems in their life, including loneliness, tantrums/meltdowns, arguments, aggression, self-harm, suicidal thoughts, impulsivity, and challenges in their relationships.
 I also teach caregivers of children and teens strategies to manage challenging emotions and behaviors.
 Concerns that I have expertise in treating include:

 In addition, I offer high-quality psychological assessments to children and teens aimed at clarifying diagnoses and providing individualized recommendations.
 My assessment specialties include comprehensive, evidence-based psychological evaluation to differentiate between mood, anxiety, trauma, and behavioral concerns for diagnostic clarity, treatment planning, and identifying unique strengths and challenges.
 I also have extensive experience evaluating concerns of ADHD and executive dysfunction, as well as intellectual disabilities and cognitive strengths and weaknesses.